MCT-master/mct-master.github.io/_posts/2020-11-03-pedropl-caminolamentos.md

 author: Pedro Lucas
 image: /assets/image/2020_11_03_pedropl_caminolamentosfi.png
 keywords: digital-audio, csound, cabbage, fm, pitch-scaling, reverb, stereo-delay
 excerpt: "This performance is using two VST plugins produced in Cabbage through Csound.
-A synthesizer based on elemental waveforms, FM modulation, and stereo delay, and an audio effect for pitch scaling and reverb."
+A synthesizer based on elemental waveforms, frequency modulation, and stereo delay, and an audio effect for pitch scaling and reverb."
 ---

 As part of the project for Digital Audio module regarding MCT4000 course, you will find below a video for a performance that uses an effect and a synthesizer implemented in [CSound](https://csound.com), which were exported through [Cabbage](https://cabbageaudio.com/).
 Besides, I used the looping capabilities of [Ableton Live](https://www.ableton.com/en/) together with a specialized Ableton controller (AKAI APC40), a MIDI keyboard controller (AKAI MPK mini), an electric guitar, and my voice.